VienDinhCom/cool-store/examples/cool-store-angular/README.md

 # How To Use CoolStore with Angular?

-This simple project will show you how to manage global state without `@ngrx/store`.
+This simple project will show you how to manage global state without `@ngrx/store` in Angular.

 ## Development server